-The College reserves the right to grant amnesty from drug, alcohol, or other violations of the social code for parties reporting allegations under this Policy (i.e., if alcohol was involved in the incident, the reporting party would not then be charged with an alcohol infraction).
-Decisions regarding amnesty under the Policy will be made by the Dean of Students in conjunction with the Title IX Coordinator.
+The College reserves the right to grant amnesty from drug, alcohol, or other violations of the Social Code for parties reporting allegations under this Policy (i.e., if alcohol was involved in the incident, the reporting party would not then be charged with an alcohol infraction).
+Decisions regarding amnesty under the Policy will be made by the Title IX Coordinator.